LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow_ts.md

 This is only a _recommended_ way of calling `componentsjs-generator`, you are free to call it in a different way that better suits your pipeline.

+Please refer to the README of [`componentsjs-generator`](https://raw.githubusercontent.com/LinkedSoftwareDependencies/Components-Generator.js) for more details on how to change the default options of this tool.

 **4. _(optional)_ Ignore generated components files**

 Since we automatically generate the components files,